Colorado Auto Accident Lawyer

 You Don’t Have to Do it Alone

-After a car accident, you need to take care of yourself and focus on healing – both emotionally and physically.
+After being injured in a car accident, you need to take care of yourself and focus on healing – both emotionally and physically.
 You shouldn’t have to worry that you won’t get the compensation you need and deserve to cover your lost wages, medical bills, and other damages.
-Car accident cases can be tricky and complex.
-There may be multiple parties to blame for the accident and for your injuries, including yourself.

-Our auto accident attorneys are experienced in negotiating fair settlements with insurance companies and, when necessary, fighting for clients’ rights in court.
-Hire an attorney immediately to represent you throughout the legal process.
-Insurance companies will attempt to offer you the lowest possible settlement for your injuries.
-Without a lawyer on your side, they may not offer you enough money to pay for all of your medical expenses and long-term care.
-An attorney will be able to protect your rights to compensation during this time, so you can focus on your recovery.
+Our car accident attorneys are experienced in negotiating fair settlements with insurance companies and, when necessary, fighting for clients’ rights in court.
+Our attorneys will be able to protect your rights to compensation during this time, so you can focus on your recovery.

 Why Choose Us?

-At McDivitt Law Firm, our Colorado car accident lawyers have been successfully representing injured auto accident victims for over 40 years.
-Our experiences enable us to frequently obtain maximum compensation for our clients.
-We work tirelessly to negotiate with insurance companies and we make every attempt to settle our cases out of court whenever possible.
-We do, however, build every case as if we are going to trial so if we cannot settle, we are prepared to bring the case to court.
+- We work tirelessly to negotiate with insurance companies and we make every attempt to settle our cases out of court whenever possible.
+But we still build every case as if we are going to trial so that we are prepared to bring it to court if necessary.

 Steps to Take After an Accident